alicebizeul/progressiveAE/README.md

 # Progressive Autoencoder

-Progressive training of Variational Autoencoder for the generation of 3D MRI brains.
+Progressive training of Autoencoder for the generation of 3D MRI brains.

  ## Installation